CALL FOR APPLICATIONS – Spring/Summer 2023

 - The applicant’s CV.

-A reference letter from the applicant’s graduate advisor indicating their approval of and support for the applicant’s research plans.
+- A reference letter from the applicant’s dissertation advisor indicating their approval of and support for the applicant’s research plans.
+Please follow the directions in Interfolio for submitting letters confidentially.

-All grant recipients must be prepared to present on their completed research at a seminar hosted by CSERI toward the end of the year.
+All grant recipients must be prepared to present their research at a poster exposition hosted by CSERI.

-Partnership with Latin American and Latino Studies: Students conducting projects in the social sciences on race, ethnicity, and immigration in Latin America and/or Latino politics in the United States can also apply and receive additional advisory support from the Latin America and Latino Studies program.
-For specific information, contact the LALS program at email@example.com.
+Students conducting projects in the social sciences on race, ethnicity, and immigration in Latin America and/or Latinx politics in the United States can also apply and receive additional advisory support from the Center for Latin American and Latinx Studies.
+For specific information contact the CLALS program at email@example.com.

-Students are also encouraged to seek funding from Africana Studies, Political Science, Sociology, and other social science units at Penn.
+Students are also encouraged to seek funding in conjunction with Africana Studies, Political Science, Sociology, and other social science units at Penn.